-Boston is famous for its incredible and jaw-dropping sceneries.
+Are you wondering how to spend 2 days in Boston?
+Boston is famous for its incredible and jaw-dropping scenery.
 A trip to Boston ensures an unforgettable experience for you and your family.

 However, before visiting Boston, it is essential to outline the major elements of your trip.
 Usually, visiting most of the tourist attractions in Boston requires at least a two-day trip, therefore to help you plan the ultimate getaway, we are sharing with you the perfect 2 day Boston itinerary for families, so you can make the most of the city with or without kids.

 The following Boston weekend itinerary is a guest post by Via Travelers, a modern travel blog focused on helping you learn the best travel tips, hacks and itineraries to travel the world.